intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

 classifier = NNClassifer(model, criterion)
 ```

-`NNClassifier` is a specialized `NNEstimator` that simplifies the data format for
-classification tasks where the label space is discrete.
+`NNClassifier` is a specialized `NNEstimator` that simplifies the data format for classification tasks where the label space is discrete.
 It only supports label column of
-DoubleType, and the fitted `NNClassifierModel` will have the prediction column of
+DoubleType, and the fitted `NNClassifierModel` will have the prediction column of DoubleType.
-DoubleType.

 * `model` BigDL module to be optimized in the fit() method
 * `criterion` the criterion used to compute the loss and the gradient

 `NNClassifier` can be created with various parameters for different scenarios.

-**1.** `NNClassifier(model, criterion)`
+- `NNClassifier(model, criterion)`

-   Takes only model and criterion and use `SeqToTensor` as feature and label
-   Preprocessing. `NNClassifier` will extract the data from feature and label columns (
-   only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to
-   1-dimension Tensor.
-The tensors will be combined into BigDL samples and send to model for
+   Takes only model and criterion and use `SeqToTensor` as feature and label Preprocessing. `NNClassifier` will extract the data from feature and label columns (only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to 1-dimension Tensor.
+The tensors will be combined into BigDL samples and send to model for   training.
-   training.

-**2.** `NNClassifier(model, criterion, featureSize: Array[Int])`
+- `NNClassifier(model, criterion, featureSize: Array[Int])`

-   Takes model, criterion, featureSize(Array of Int). `NNClassifier`
-   will extract the data from feature and label columns and convert each feature to Tensor
-   according to the specified Tensor size. `ScalarToTensor` is used to convert the label column.
+   Takes model, criterion, featureSize(Array of Int). `NNClassifier` will extract the data from feature and label columns and convert each feature to Tensor according to the specified Tensor size. `ScalarToTensor` is used to convert the label column.
 User can also set featureSize as Array[Array[Int]] for multi-inputs model.

-**3.** `NNClassifier(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]])`
+- `NNClassifier(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]])`

-   Takes model, criterion and featurePreprocessing.  `NNClassifier`
-   will extract the data from feature and label columns and convert each feature to Tensor
-   with the featurePreprocessing.
-This constructor provides more flexibility
-   in supporting extra data types.
+   Takes model, criterion and featurePreprocessing.  `NNClassifier` will extract the data from feature and label columns and convert each feature to Tensor with the featurePreprocessing.
+This constructor provides more flexibility in supporting extra data types.

-Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNClassifier` supports:
-`setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose
-Sample with user-specified Preprocessing.
+Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNClassifier` supports `setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose Sample with user-specified Preprocessing.

 **Scala example:**
 ```scala